Pengboi/hackerNews/README.md

 ## Installation

 1. Start by installing [Python3](https://www.python.org/) onto your local machine
-2. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install 'beautifulsoup4' and 'requests' as shown below
+2. Use the package manager [pip](https://pip.pypa.io/en/stable/) to install 'beautifulsoup4' and 'requests' as shown below (don't worry if an error message is shown when installing requests, most times requests is installed alongside Python.)

 ```bash
 pip install beautifulsoup4